(originally published in Star News, additional Q&A after article)

 Does the band typically tour as large outfit or as fewer members?

 The thirteen-member myth is something that’s been perpetuated due to a very old press release that referred to thirteen or so musicians contributing various layers to our first album.
 We toured with eleven briefly, ten for a while, nine for a while after that, and for the past six months or so we’ve consistent been an eight piece band.
 It’s nice to not be literally on top of each other in the van.

 As for our schedule, we are open for business all year round.
 Lately, we try to target certain regions at certain times of year to follow the nice weather.
 At the time of this interview, we’re on our way to Miami to headline the Virginia Key Grassroots Festival and play a few other shows around Florida.
 By the time you read this, we’ll be on a beach.
 Our show at The Whiskey is on our way heading back north.

-What’s a music choice you enjoy that would surprise those familiar with your albums?
+What music choice you enjoy that might surprise those familiar with you?

 We listen to a lot of different types of music, too many to even list here.
 Some of our fans might be surprised with our taste in music while others might not be surprised at all.
 We like a lot of roots reggae, funk, Afrobeat, highlife, hip hop, various styles of Latin music, jazz, Ethiojazz, rock and roll, and more.
 With so many personalities in the band and so many backgrounds musically and socially, our listening material is a very diverse mix.

 Are playing big fests and clubs two different beasts, that the sets or energy adjust for them?
 I can see jam bands welcoming you.

 Festival appearances and club dates are typically very different from one another from a logistical viewpoint, but we try to put on a great show no matter the venue.
 Part of being a professional is consistency, so we do our best to play a show to a dozen people as if it’s 1200 people, or 12,000.